Skip to content

 But, it's also a lot of boilerplate.
 Each time a microservice wants to access data from another one, you must write a local representation of the requested data, an interface that describes how it will be accessed, an adapter module with its own DTOs, mapping and request logic.
 All of this is a lot of work for what would be a single function call in a monolith.
 One of the downsides of hexagonal architecture is that sacrificing on even one of these steps basically cancels out all stability benefits it would have otherwise granted—so, in practice, we see many codebases that implement hexagonal architecture halfway, have lots of boilerplate, and none of the benefits.

 And, finally, each of these mapping layers cuts down on the flexibility of the wrapped tool.
 Let's imagine you want to use OpenTelemetry in your microservices.
 You want to declare telemetry events from your domains, but you don't want to directly depend on the OpenTelemetry library, since it's a technical concern.
-So, you create the interface and adapter dance with the functionalities that are the most important to you.
-But, OpenTelemetry is actually very flexible, and it's unlikely your wrapper will be able to expose all this functionality—again, this would the job for a library author, and you're most likely not one, or if you are, you don't have the budget to make this high-quality enough.
+So, you create the interface and adapter pattern with the functionalities that are the most important to you.
+But, OpenTelemetry is actually very flexible, and it's unlikely your wrapper will be able to expose all this functionality—again, this would be the job of a library author, and you're most likely not one, or if you are, you don't have the budget to make this high-quality enough.

 Sadly, this is something application developers can't really do anything about.
 So, here's my plea to library authors: when you're developing something that is meant to be used as part of the domain, please always expose a different artifact that only contains your main objects as interfaces.
 This way, if a user wants to migrate away from your library in the future, or someone develops an alternative version, or even just if you want to make breaking changes—you can introduce a thin wrapper on top of another library that implements the same API artifact.